rage/programming-23/data/part-14/4-your-own-game.md

 * What does the game look like?
 * Is the game *playable*?
 Is it fun to play and easy to use?
-* Is the game idea interresting?
+* Is the game idea interesting?
 * How well is it programmed?
 Is the code readable, and does it make appropriate use of classes and functions?

 A good review usually points out both good features and some suggestions for improvements.